 Turning things upside-down

-The instructors joke about the fabric’s intense grip on your skin being a “deep tissue massage”.
-It does actually hurt a bit because we are simply not used to having our body weight supported by an, albeit strong, simple piece of fabric.
-The good news is that it doesn’t hurt anymore and the bruising has subsided.
+The instructors joke about the fabric’s intense grip on your skin giving the feeling of a “deep tissue massage”.
+It does actually dig in a bit, but only because we are simply not used to having our body weight supported by an, albeit strong, piece of fabric.
+The good news is that it doesn’t hurt anymore and the bruising subsided.
+Each time you practice, your body adapts to the feeling of the fabric and learns to accept and trust the support that is offered while suspended.

 Suspension yoga is safe for beginners, but I felt more comfortable and safe knowing that I practice yoga regularly.
 Regular yoga practice encourages balance and strength throughout your body.
 For me, there is no greater high than during and immediately after my yoga practice, whether it be regular vinyasa or hatha yoga, or my new found love, suspension yoga, which I now affectionately refer to as upside-down yoga 🙂